 Where multi-agency meetings are in operation, these should be held at minimum fortnightly to fulfil the aims and objectives of EEI (ten working days from the child being charged to meeting).
-Each local EEI arrangement should ensure that the appropriate range of agencies is involved, relative to their knowledge of the child; this should reflect the Team Around the Child meeting (TAC).
+Each local EEI arrangement should ensure that the appropriate range of agencies is involved, relative to their knowledge of the child.
 Those in attendance at these meetings should have the necessary level of authority to a) provide agency information to the meeting and b) receive referrals from the meeting.
-In addition, good practice, in line with Article 12 of UNCRC must include discussion with the child and their parent/legal guardian as soon as possible following receipt of referral to EEI, for reasons already outlined in this section.
-The outcome of any multi-agency meeting should be discussed with the child and their parents as soon as possible, preferably in person and within five working days.
+EEI guidance states that decision making "should also include the child and parents either physical attendance or clear expression of their views and decision whether or not to participate" (Scottish Government, 2021, p.
+6).
+Good practice, in line with Article 12 of the UNCRC, must include discussion with the child and their parent/legal guardian as soon as possible following receipt of referral to EEI, for reasons already outlined in this section.
+The outcome of any multi-agency meeting should be discussed with the child and their parents as soon as possible, preferably in person, and within five working days.